Last Updated on September 24, 2022

 Is Five-Spice Safe When Pregnant?

-Also, star anise is one of the main spices in the Chinese five-spice blend.
+Also, anise is one of the main spices in the Chinese five-spice blend.
 According to the U.S. Department of Agriculture (USDA) food database, five-spice also typically contains cinnamon, fennel, ginger, and licorice root.
 Many of these spices are safe to consume during pregnancy in food amounts (source: USDA).

 Licorice consumption of any kind is not recommended for pregnant women as it may alter hormone levels and has been correlated with preterm labor (source: BMC Complementary Medicine and Therapies).

-Therefore, while star anise by itself can be consumed in food amounts, five-spice should be entirely avoided during pregnancy.
+Therefore, while anise by itself can be consumed in food amounts, five-spice should be entirely avoided during pregnancy.

 Furthermore, the type of star anise we typically think of is Chinese star anise, which is generally safe for human consumption.
 Yet, there is a form called Japanese star anise, which is dangerous to consume for all humans in any amount (source: International Journal of Chemical and Biochemical Sciences).